cunnie/docs/ghetto_raid.md

 </table>

 ### 1. L2ARC
-L2ARC is ZFS's secondary cache (there is a price to pay: using L2ARC reduces the RAM available for the ARC (primary cache)).
-Typically an SSD drive is used as secondary storage; we use a [Crucial MX100 512GB SSD](http://www.crucial.com/usa/en/ct512mx100ssd1).
+[L2ARC](https://blogs.oracle.com/brendan/entry/test) is ZFS's secondary cache (ARC, the primary cache, is RAM-based).
+Typically an SSD drive is used as secondary cache; we use a [Crucial MX100 512GB SSD](http://www.crucial.com/usa/en/ct512mx100ssd1).

-#### 1.1 Determine Size of L2ARC
+#### 1.0 Determine Size of L2ARC
 ```
 ssh root@nas.nono.com
  # determine the amount of RAM available